-The user can identify the certified TOE by the TOE response to specific APDU commands, more detailed by using the command FORMAT (only in Phase 6 of the TOE's life cycle model) respective the command GET CARD INFO (in Phases 6 and 7 of the TOE's life cycle model) according to the user guidance [10], chapter 6.1.1.1 and [12], chapter 8.7.
-See chapter 2 for details.
+The user can identify the certified TOE by the TOE response to specific APDU commands, more detailed by using the command GET PROTOCOL DATA in different command variants according to the user guidance [14], chapter 5.7.
+See chapter 2 of this Certification Report for details.